imranbutt-java/react-course/README.md

 # react-course
-React course from Mosh Hamadani
+React course that shows best practices also.